huggingface/blog/agents-js.md

 ## Custom Tools 🛠️

-Agents was designed to be easily expanded with custom tools & examples.
+Agents.js was designed to be easily expanded with custom tools & examples.
 For example if you wanted to add a tool that would translate text from English to German you could do it like this:

 ```ts
 import type { Tool } from "@huggingface/agents/src/types";